-During 2021 first half, the Group has been able to further increase its presence in the motorsport business, thus becoming one of the undisputed leaders in the world: the commercial agreements signed with leading market partners, teams and car manufacturers, have granted a greater visibility and consolidation of turnover and margins.
+During 2021, the Group has been able to further increase its presence in the motorsport business, thus becoming one of the undisputed leaders in the world: the commercial agreements signed with leading market partners, teams and car manufacturers, have granted a greater visibility and consolidation of turnover and margins.
 The products of the Group, which are now considered the state of the art in the motorsport safety equipment market, are currently used by the top drivers in the main world competitions managed by FIA.
+Furthermore, during the year the Group renewed the technical partnership agreement with FIA, operational since 2012, on a multi-year basis.